 Encounter (acute care, ends) vs. episode (more extensive) – an episode can be broken down into smaller units.
 Are the same data elements for an episode for response to a referral?
 Would this be administrative purposes and/or clinical purposes?
 Should there be a clinical episode of care and an administrative episode of care?

-Primary focus –is the request aspect of a referral/transfer.
-The fulfillment aspect is less clear – encounter reports, procedures etc. The wrapper would be an episode of care.
+Primary focus – the referral and transfer (transition) of care will comprise two aspects: (a) the request aspect of a referral/transfer, (b) the fulfillment aspect is less clear – encounter reports, procedures etc. The wrapper would be an episode of care.

+The scope of fulfillment should cover the following:

+Request for more information (financial and/or clinical); Recommendations (e.g. for diagnostics, procedures and results)

+Acceptance

+Progress updates (including treatments, procedures updates and recommendations)

+Separation of care summary/discharge summary

 Have a referral/transfer of care resource (one).
 The fulfillment aspect requires more analysis.